 Business owners do not have the luxury of walking away from a job when their pension payout is maximized, or their 401k balance is large enough.
-Retirement for a business owner, however that is defined, must be cajoled and finessed out of a web of decisions he or she makes in the years or decades preceding their eventual separation from ownership and management.
+Retirement for a business owner must be cajoled and finessed out of a web of decisions he or she makes in the years or decades preceding their eventual separation from ownership and management.

 Transitioning away from your business can be an intimidating scenario, but it’s also one that offers some unique opportunity.
 Developing some key strategies early in the process and keeping an eye on the big picture will help you take advantage of these opportunities and create a solid wealth plan for your future.

-Almost all wealth plans will eventually require expertise from professionals outside the scope of your own experience.
+Almost all wealth plans will eventually require expertise from business advisors.
 These professionals will often need to work with one another to garner the best outcome.
 Some key professionals you may see in your planning are:

 Build a Diverse Portfolio